- On what grounds directors are disqualified from the organization?

 Hire an Experienced Representative

-So far we have understood that the Court generally have a favourable opinion on writ petitions filed by petitioners.
+So far we have understood that the Court generally have a favorable opinion on writ petitions filed by petitioners.
 If your company is struck off and you want to restart your business, then taking advantage of CFSS 2020 would be the best way to go for it.
 The added advantage of CFSS is that you can easily get your DIN reactivated, Removal of director disqualification and use this scheme to restart your business.
 Saving a huge sum of money from penalties is also an advantage of this scheme.
 Although if you just want to reactivate your DIN then, applying for disqualification removal through writ petition is the perfect option.
 All these processes are a bit complicated for a common businessman and thus, we suggest that one should always take help of a legal expert to draft the petition or to apply for company revival through CFSS scheme.
 An expert professional from a legal firm will not only help you in the filing of the writ petition but also help in representing your case in the Court.
-An advocate from a reputed firm will attend all the hearing of the Court and put arguments effectively to ask for relief from disqualification.
+An advocate from a reputed firm will attend all the hearing of the Court and put arguments effectively to ask for relief from director disqualification.
 Once the Court grants a favourable order, the expert will help you in following the complete procedure mentioned in the order.
 He will also help you file all the necessary documents in RoC before activation of DIN.